 Palazzo della Cancelleria, which was built between 1489–1513 for Cardinal Raffaele Riario, Camerlengo of the Holy Roman Church, is regarded as the earliest Renaissance palace in Rome.
 The name of the architect remains unknown.

-The piano nobile is distinguished by its greater height, richer carving and a profusion of roses (Raffaele Riario's coat of arms comprises a single rose), proclaiming the cardinal’s rank, power and prestige.
+The piano nobile is distinguished by its greater height, richer carving and a profusion of roses (Raffaele Riario's coat of arms comprised a single rose), proclaiming the cardinal’s rank, power and prestige.

 The palazzo's beautiful courtyard has a double loggia.
 The granite columns come from the ancient Theatre of Pompey, which once stood nearby.

 In 1516 Cardinal Riario was involved in a plot to murder Pope Leo X (r.
 1513-1521) and was imprisoned in the Castel Sant' Angelo.
 Although he was eventually acquitted, he was ordered to hand over his palace to the Vatican.
 The pope duly installed the offices of the Apostolic Chancellery (Cancelleria Apostolica), hence its name.